-Technology systems are the backbone of an entire hyperscale data center—not just the core network, but the telecom systems that support the building’s mechanical and electrical systems, the security systems that protect the facility, and the distributed antenna systems (DAS) that ensure both cell phones and emergency responder radio coverage systems (ERRCS) can operate within the facility.
+Technology systems are the backbone of an entire hyperscale data center.
+They are not just the core network, but the telecom systems that support the building’s mechanical and electrical systems, the security systems that protect the facility, and the distributed antenna systems (DAS) that ensure both cell phones and emergency responder radio coverage systems (ERRCS) can operate within the facility.

 Selecting the Best Site

 Owners face a major challenge in locating suitable land, assessing it, and procuring it at a good price before the competition does.
-By involving technology consultants in site selection, Owners can rapidly determine whether a site meets their needs.
-Technology consultants will conduct a site due diligence study assessing security vulnerabilities and technology limitations.
-These studies are relatively inexpensive and precede design studies and ordinary site investigations.
+By involving technology consultants in site selection, Owners can speed up the entire site selection process.
+Technology consultants will conduct a site due diligence study for the Owner.
+These studies primarily assess security vulnerabilities and technology limitations – they are relatively inexpensive and precede design studies and ordinary site investigations.

-Hyperscale data center projects benefit from technology consultants coordinating with civil, structural, and architectural (CSA) designers from their inception.
+Hyperscale data center projects benefit from technology consultants coordinating with civil, structural, and architectural (CSA) designers from the very start of the project.
 Ensuring early understanding of the technology requirements helps to shape civil masterplanning, architectural space planning, and structural requirements.
-With early engagement, the risk to re-working architectural spaces and civil constraints is greatly reduced.
+And in turn, the risk to re-working architectural spaces and civil constraints is greatly reduced.

 TEECOM Can Help